cristinacoding/old-website/README.md

-# Previous personal website
+# old-website

-This is my previous website that I developed with HTML, CSS and vanilla JS.
+My previous personal website that I developed with HTML, CSS and JavaScript.